Bucketlist Travels logo

 Agio Stefano monastery, Monasteries of Meteora, Greece – world's must-see historic buildings

-In the 13th and 14th centuries, 24 extraordinary monasteries were built by monks on the summits of giant rock pillars in the Meteora region of Greece, to protect themselves from invaders.
+In the 13th and 14th centuries, 24 monasteries were built in the ‘Meteora’ – a landscape of giant rock pillars in central Greece (the name translates as ‘lofty’ or ‘elevated’).

 The monasteries were only accessible only by ladder, basket or rope.
 Six still function today – the rest are ruined.